Spanish loan levels for February 2020

 February Spanish Mortgage figures like January do not as yet reflect the impact of the shutdown in Spain.

 Februarys registered loans will reflect mainly completions that happened late December and throughout January.

-In total 36,050 new loan contracts were registered at land registry.
+In total 36,050 new mortgages in Spain were registered at land registry.
 This is up 16.1% on the same month of last year but down 8.3% over January 2020.
 It is normal for Februarys figures to be below January and in fact this was a much lower decrease than the same time last year.

 Unusual increase in Spains average loan size

 One anomaly in the month was a significant jump in average loan size.
 The average loan size rose to € 176.206 42% increase.